mensbeam/Arsse/docs/en/030_Supported_Protocols/020_Tiny_Tiny_RSS.md

 # Interaction with HTTP authentication

 Tiny Tiny RSS itself is unaware of HTTP authentication: if HTTP authentication is used in the server configuration, it has no effect on authentication in the API.
-The Arsse, however, makes use of HTTP authentication for NextCloud News, and can do so for TT-RSS as well.
+The Arsse, however, makes use of HTTP authentication for Nextcloud News, and can do so for TT-RSS as well.
 In a default configuration The Arsse functions in the same way as TT-RSS: HTTP authentication and API authentication are completely separate and independent.
 Alternative behaviour is summarized below:

 - With default settings:
     - Clients may optionally provide HTTP credentials